 Core Requirements (must be taken at Warner Pacific University)

 ILR 300A | Adv Information Literacy & Research (Prerequisite: EN 111A) | 3 credits

 HUM 310A | Faith, Living and Learning (Prerequisite: EN 111A, 112A) | 3 credits

 REL 320A | Spirituality, Character and Service (Prerequisite: EN 111A, 112A) | 3 credits

-To graduate with this degree, students must successfully complete a minimum of 15 weeks of student teaching and submit an edTPA to Pearson for
+To graduate with this degree, students must successfully complete a 15- week full time student teaching clinical experience.

 Upon successful completion of the major in Early Childhood/Elementary Education, graduates will be able to: